silas-ever/silas-ever/README.md

 ### Hi, I'm Silas 👋

-I'm a 22-year old full-stack developer based in Atlanta, and I'm passionate about personalizing digital experiences for everyone.
+I'm a 22-year old  developer based in Atlanta, and I'm passionate about personalizing digital experiences for everyone.

 ## 📦 Toolbox